 Royal Opera House Site

-As you continue your self-guided tour of Valletta, stop by the earlier mentioned Royal Opera House to the left of the Parliament building.
+As you continue your self-guided Valletta walking tour, stop by the earlier mentioned Royal Opera House to the left of the Parliament building.

 This unusual Royal Theatre is another site brought to life after sitting derelict for years as a carpark in Malta’s capital city.

 Although it looks a bit like a Roman ruin, the columns are the remnants of the once grand exterior.
 Before the bomb hit and severely damaged the precious Maltese site during WWII, the Royal Opera House was regarded as one of the most beautiful buildings in Valletta.

 It was built by Edward Middleton Barry, the British architect who also designed the stunning Covent Garden Theatre in London.